An algebraic geometric model of an action of the face monoid associated to a Kac-Moody group on its building: An action of the face monoid on its building

 \section{An action of the face monoid on its building}

-Now we use the results of the last section to obtain an algebraic geometric model of an action of the face monoid $\GD$ on the building of its unit group, the Kac-Moody group $G$.
+Now we use the results of the previous section to obtain an algebraic geometric model of an action of the face monoid $\GD$ on the building of its unit group, the symmetrizable Kac-Moody group $G$.

 We take as building the set

 partially ordered by the reverse inclusion, i.e., for $g,\,g'\in G$ and $J,\,J'\subseteq I$,

 The Kac-Moody group $G$ acts order preservingly on $\Omega$ by multiplication from the left.
 We denote by